black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 109
 Use an else statement to run when the inventory length is not more than one.
 Set the text.innerText to say "Don't sell your only weapon!".

+# Step 110
+Now you can start the code to fight monsters.
+To keep your code organized, your fightDragon function has been moved for you to be near the other fight functions.

+Below your weapons array, define a monsters variable and assign it an array.
+Set that array to have three objects, each with a name, level, and health properties.
+The first object's values should be "slime", 2, and 15, in order.
+The second should be "fanged beast", 8, and 60.
+The third should be "dragon", 20, and 300.